naninovel/docs/docs/guide/configuration.md

 Hot Reload Scripts | True | Whether to reload modified (both via visual and external editors) scripts and apply changes during play mode without restarting the playback.
 Watch Scripts | True | Whether to run a file system watcher over '.nani' files.
 Required to register script changes when edited with an external application.
 Show Script Navigator | False | Whether to auto-show script navigator UI after engine is initialized (requires 'IScriptNavigatorUI' available in UI resources).
+Enable Story Editor | True | Whether to use the new Story Editor instead of the legacy Visual Editor and Script Graph.
+Show Selected Script | True | Whether to open selected scenario script assets inside the Story Editor.
-Enable Visual Editor | True | Whether to show visual script editor when a script is selected.
+Enable Visual Editor | True | Whether to show the legacy visual script editor when a script is selected.
+Has no effect when Story Editor is enabled.
 Hide Unused Parameters | True | Whether to hide un-assigned parameters of the command lines when the line is not hovered or focused.
 Select Played Script | True | Whether to automatically select currently played script when visual editor is open.
 Insert Line Key | Space | Hot key used to show 'Insert Line' window when the visual editor is in focus.
 Set to 'None' to disable.